funktionale-programmierung/bob2015/2021/how-to-moderate.md

 ### Before the talk: announce speaker and talk

+- Get up on the state so the speaker can find you.
 - Prepare speaker and talk announcement.
 - Announce that the audience can submit questions during the talk by chatting via Gather's private chat to you.